RSD and Me

 I know it from first hand experience as a sufferer and a health care professional.
 I hope you enjoy my site About RSD and CRPS.

 Financial worries can be a real downer when you have RSD/CRPS.
 I remember back a couple of years ago, when I was still able to drive myself around all the time, I was involved in a car accident.
 A car ran a red light and broadsided me in an intersection.
 I had whiplash and suffered a bunch of other injuries including a broken arm, broken clavicle, two herniated discs in my neck and 2 bulging discs in my lower back.
 For someone suffering with chronic pain, I can tell you that these injuries made some of my good days bad and some of my bad days nearly unbearable.
 One of the problems was that I had to hire a lawyer and got involved in a lawsuit against the other driver’s insurance company that lasted almost 2 years, some of which I was unable to work due to my injuries, so of course, that affected my income and financial security and in turn, my overall sense of well-being.

-The only reason I even mention this is because during that time, not long after the car accident, I came across something called a “pre settlement funding company”.
-I wanted to make note of them here (http://tlfllc.com) because if anyone is involved in any type of lawsuit where you are the victim, and you need money before your case settles, these guys may be able to help you out financially.
+The only reason I even mention this is because during that time, not long after the car accident, I came across something called “legal funding”.
+The name of the company I used is TriMark Legal Funding and I wanted to make note of them here because if anyone is involved in any type of lawsuit where you are the victim, you’ve been injured and you need money before your case settles, these guys may be able to help you out financially.
 They provide cash advances and use your lawsuit as collateral when you really need money, then they just wait for your lawsuit to settle to get paid back.
 All I can say is the peace of mind they brought into our lives was a welcome relief during those trying times and I’m grateful for their help.
 If anyone else is going through anything similar, I’d encourage you to give them a call.